Traditional Forms of Ganesha – (Forms in 2D)

-Bala Ganapati is "the childlike" Ganesha of golden hue.
+Baal Ganapati is "the childlike" Ganesha of golden hue.
 He holds a banana, mango, sugar cane and jackfruit in his hands, all representing the earth's abundance and fertility.
-In his trunk is the modaka his favorite sweet.
+In his trunk is the Modaka his favourite sweet.

-Bhakti Ganapati means the devotion worthy Ganesha.
+Bhakti Ganapati means the devotion worthy of Ganesha.
 He is dear to the devotees, is pleasant to look upon, like the shining full moon during harvest season and is garlanded with flowers.
-He holds a banana, a mango, coconut and a bowl of sweet payasa (milk pudding) in his hands.
+He holds a banana, a mango, coconut and a bowl of sweet payasam (milk pudding) in his hands.

 Vira Ganapati means the valiant warrior.
 Ganesha assumes a commanding pose in this form.
-His 16 arms hold weapons: a goad, discus, bow, arrow, sword, shield, spear, mace, a battleaxe, a trident and more.
-This indicates the symbols of the mind powers
+His 16 arms hold weapons: a goad, discus, bow, arrow, sword, shield, spear, mace, battleaxe, trident and more.
+This indicates the symbols of the mind's powers.

-Shakti Ganapati is the powerful Ganesha with his strength seated in female form on his left lap.
-He is of orange-red hue, and guards the householder.
-He has his four arms and holds a garland, noose and goad, and bestows blessings with the abhaya mudra.
+Shakti Ganapati is the powerful Ganesha with his strength seated in the female form on his left lap.
+He is of orange-red hue and guards the householder.
+He has his four arms and holds a garland, noose and goad, and bestows blessings with the Abhaya mudra.

 6. Dvija Ganapati:

-Dvija Ganapati, means twice-born or student Ganesha.
+Dvija Ganapati means twice-born or student Ganesha.
 He is moon-like in colour.
-He is four-headed, holding a noose, a goad, an ola leaf scripture, a staff, water vessel and his japa beads.
-In this form he reminds one and all of the importance of disciplined striving.
+He is four-headed, holding a noose, a goad, an ola leaf scripture, a staff, a water vessel and his Japa beads.
+In this form, he reminds one and all of the importance of disciplined striving.

 7. Siddhi Ganapati: